-- 7. Open your terminal application.
-Reset the KL25Z and output should begin to appear on the terminal. - 8.
-Okay, it's time to dust-off your algebra skills.
-You're going to have to develop three linear equations and then compose them into a single linear equation. - (a) The first equation relates the analog value read from an AnalogIn interface to the actual sampled voltage.
-A read operation performed on an AnalogIn will return a float value in the range [0.0, 1.0].
+- 7. Okay, it's time to dust-off your algebra skills.
+You're going to have to develop three linear equations and then compose them into a single linear equation. - (a) The first equation relates the value read from an AnalogIn interface to the actual sampled voltage.
+A read operation performed on an AnalogIn will return a float value in the range [0.0...1.0].
 This value is a scaling factor.
-The scaling factor multiplied by the interface's reference voltage yields the sampled voltage.
+The scaling factor times the interface's reference voltage yields the sampled voltage.

 The AnalogIn interface's reference voltage is 3.3V.
-Derive the equation relating the sampled voltage to the value read from the AnalogIn interface:
+Write the equation relating the sampled voltage to the value read from the AnalogIn interface:

 (b) The TMP36 sensor is calibrated to indicate temperatures in degrees Celsius from -40°C to 125°C. To be capable of indicating negative temperatures, all temperature readings are biased by +0.5V.
-Therefore, a sensor reading of 0.5V corresponds to a temperature of 0°C. According to the TMP36's documentation, a reading of 0.75V corresponds to a temperature of 25°C.
+Therefore, a sensor reading of 0.5V corresponds to a temperature of 0°C. According to the TMP36's datasheet, a reading of 0.75V corresponds to a temperature of 25°C.

-Derive the equation relating the temperature in degrees Celsius to the sampled voltage computed in the previous step.
+Write the equation relating the temperature in degrees Celsius to the voltage read from the TMP36 sensor:

-(c) Finally, derive the equation relating the temperature in degrees Fahrenheit to the temperature in degrees Celsius (It's okay to look this equation up on the Internet.):
+(c) Write the equation relating the temperature in degrees Fahrenheit to the temperature in degrees Celsius (It's okay to look this equation up on the Internet.):